RomanSannikov/RVM/README.md

 for (int i = 5; i != 0; i--) {}
 ```

-To run this example just type:
+To run this example just type the following line (you may want to type `./bin/RVM` instead of just `RVM` since the binary is in the `bin/` directory):

 ```
 RVM -f tests/data/simpleTest.txt